TunaLobster/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 First time flashing
 -------------------

-Follow the instructions `here <https://ardupilot.org/plane/docs/common-loading-firmware-onto-chibios-only-boards.html>`__ using the "arduXXX_with_bl.hex" file for the "OmnibusNanoV6" target.
+Follow the instructions :ref:`here <common-loading-firmware-onto-chibios-only-boards>` using the "arduXXX_with_bl.hex" file for the "OmnibusNanoV6" target.

 When instructed to enter DFU mode, locate the DFU button / jumper pads and keep the button pressed / jumper pads shorted while connecting the board to your computer via USB.
 If done successfully, the red power LED should light solid while the blue activity LED should not light at all.